 The Chien Dan Cham Temples, near the city of Tam Ky, were built in the 10th and 11th century.
 This region was once part of the Champa Empire, almost 900 years ago.

 The three towers, all with doors facing east, have the feeling of a lost ancient city.
 They’re also an engineering wonder with innovative structural techniques.
-The Cham people did not use mortar for their structures, instead, they used a method involving interlocking terracotta bricks.
+But the Cham people did not use mortar for their structures, instead, they used a method involving interlocking terracotta bricks.

-Although many of the statues have been moved into the small museum nearby, there is still plenty to take in.
-Two of the towers have already lost their roofs over the years and crumbling bricks can be found all around the once, grand entrances.
+However although many of the statues have been moved into the small museum nearby, there is still plenty to take in.
+For instance, two of the towers have already lost their roofs over the years and crumbling bricks can be found all around the once, grand entrances.
 But this too is the charm of the Chien Dan Cham Temples.
 Lying 9km North of Tam Ky, you can see the towers as you travel from Hoi An to Quy Nhon, alongside Highway QL1A.

 My Lai Historical Site

 The American soldiers at the time killed unarmed civilians, including women, children, and the elderly all in under five hours.
-This tragedy understandably still haunts many of the locals living in My Lai today.
-Take your time strolling around, reading the plaques in front of the old abandoned huts and learn more about the history and it affects on the small village of My Lai.
+So, understandably, this tragedy still haunts many of the locals living in My Lai today.
+Therefore take your time strolling around, reading the plaques in front of the old abandoned huts and learn more about the history and it affects on the small village of My Lai.

 The My Lai (Son My) Memorial is a two and a half hour non-stop drive from Highway 1 in Quang Ngai Province, about 130km from Hoi An on your way to Quy Nhon.
 Admission to the site is 15,000 VND (0.65 USD) including a 5,000 VND (0.2 USD) parking fee.
 Opening times are from 7 a.m. – 5 p.m. and expect to spend around two hours at the site.